IT Infrastructure Library Vs IT Service Management

-It is vital to fully comprehend the differences between ITSM and ITIL processes.
+It is vital to fully comprehend the differences between ITSM and Information Technology Infrastructure Library processes.
 Why?
 Because it helps you come up with strategic decisions on setting up, streamlining, and improving your operations.
 Without knowing this, you may make costly mistakes and waste valuable resources.

 Defining ITSM and ITIL Processes

-ITSM deals with the activities involving the design, creation, implementation, support, and the overall management of IT services.
-As compared to IT systems management and network management that is focused merely on technology, ITSM is catered towards customers.
+ITSM deals with the activities involving the design, creation, implementation, support, and overall management of IT services.
+As compared to IT systems management and network management which is focused merely on technology, ITSM is catered toward customers.
 Emphasis is put on the continuous improvement of processes, services, and IT infrastructure.
-Doing so can boost efficiency and cost-savings.
+Doing so can boost efficiency and cost savings.